bwarren2/datadrivendota/README.rst

 AWS_STORAGE_BUCKET_NAME=        <redacted>
 ```

-Storing settings in a repo is a bad policy, so talk to ben about getting unredacted copy.
+Storing settings in a repo is a bad policy, so talk to Ben about getting unredacted copy.
 Putting these in the postactivate of your virtualenv is recommended.

 ## Initial Data Acquisition